antonwierenga/amazonmq-cli/README.md

   - to
   - selector (move messages that match the (JMS) selector)

-*For this command amazonmq-cli consumes all messages and returns them to their original queue.
+*For this command amazonmq-cli consumes all messages from the --from queue and sends the messages to the --to queue.
 In flight messages are not in scope of this command.*

 ### purge-all-queues
 Purges all queues.